tdreams/react-weather-api-app/README.md

 The app also provides the option to switch between metric and imperial units for temperature and wind speed.

+## Available Scripts

+In the project directory, you can run:

+### `npm run start:frontend` for the client
+### `npm run start` for the server

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 # Technologies

 React Weather API App is built using React, with the following libraries and APIs: